 Overnight California Teen Surf Camp

 Experience the iconic surf culture of the West Coast as part of our Teen California Surf and Adventure Camp.
-Travel to the state that helped revolutionize the sport and learn to surf in the wake of legends.
-Our unique program will take you away from the crowds to the famous Central Coast where you will be soaked in both the waves and the amazingly diverse marine environment.
-We will travel the coastline from the Monterey Bay Aquarium down to the Santa Barbara Channel, staying in cabins and camping in tents to experience all the beauty California has to offer.
+Travel to the state that helped revolutionize the sport.
+Our unique adventure will take you away from the crowds of southern California to the famous Central Coast, the land of point-breaks.
+We will travel the coastline from the Monterey Bay Aquarium down to the Santa Barbara Channel, staying in cabins situated on the sides of mountains to experience all the beauty California has to offer.

-During this 14-day program, you will be individually coached by our professional staff using our proven teaching methodology to develop a strong base of surfing fundamentals regardless of experience.
-This summer camp is designed for beginners with no prior surfing experience, while intermediate surfers will be able to further hone their skills.
-During this camp you will be provided with the tools to continue a lifetime of surfing and ocean exploration.
+During this 14-day adventure, you will receive coaching from our amazing instructors using our proven teaching methodology to develop a strong base of surfing fundamentals.
+This summer camp is designed for all ability levels, from beginners with no prior surfing experience, while intermediate surfers will be able to further hone their skills.
+California’s central cost holds several world class breaks in addition to plenty of sand bottom beaches that cater to newer surfers.

 - Kayak the Morro Bay Estuary